 In support of the ideal that the needs of the patient come first, the Center puts on musical performances, theater events, lectures and workshops for the benefit of patients, visitors and staff.
 While I was there an impromptu piano concert occurred in the sun-filled atrium near the main lobby, a pleasant and uplifting experience and one calculated to brighten the moods of the sick and ailing.

-Throughout the medical complex, which today consists of 16 buildings in downtown Rochester, art contributed by some of the world’s most renowned artists is on display, including several Andy Warhol paintings and a stunning Dale Chilhuly glass sculpture that draws oohs and ahs from passersby.
+Throughout the medical complex, which today consists of 16 buildings in downtown Rochester, art contributed by some of the world’s best known artists is on display, including several Andy Warhol paintings and a stunning Dale Chilhuly glass sculpture that draws oohs and ahs from passersby.

 A Thriving City

-Art, architecture, music and culture, when taken together with research, education and cutting edge medicine, all adds up to making Rochester one of the best small cities in America to live according to Money magazine, American City Business Journal, Kiplinger’s Personal Finance, and US News and World Report.
-With a median income of $58,000 and an unemployment rate less than half of the national average, the city is thriving, even in the face of a nationwide economic recession.
+Art, architecture, music and culture, when taken together with research, education and cutting edge medicine, all add up to making Rochester one of the best small cities in America to live in according to Money magazine, American City Business Journal, Kiplinger’s Personal Finance, and US News and World Report.
+With a median income well above the national average and an unemployment rate less than half, the city is thriving.

-In large measure that’s due to the Mayo Clinic, which employs more than a third of the citizens of Rochester, keeping on staff more than 3,700 highly qualified and highly paid physicians and scientists.
+In large measure that’s because of the Mayo Clinic, which employs more than a third of the citizens of Rochester and includes a staff of more than 3,700 highly qualified and highly paid physicians and scientists.

-To the eyes of a fiscal conservative all of this unnecessary largesse must exact a dreadful cost.
+To the eyes of a fiscal conservative all of this unnecessary largess must seem awfully costly.
 Medicare must be being billed a staggering amount for the likes of such generosity.

 Not so.
 The Mayo Clinic has earned a reputation for delivering high quality medical care at low cost.
 In fact, one study found that costs paid by insurers to treat Medicare patients at Mayo was only 54% of that charged by comparable hospitals and clinics.